 - 11. All costs charged to the grant project will be in payment of approved budget items. - 12.
-Adequate resources will be available for the completion of the proposed project and the continued operation of the site. - 13.
-An adequate financial management system (and audit procedure when deemed applicable) will be maintained to provide control of all property, funds, and assets during the grant period. - 14.
+Cost and/or work items not included in the application are not eligible for funding. - 13.
+Adequate resources will be available for the completion of the proposed project and the continued operation of the site. - 14.
+An adequate financial management system (and audit procedure when deemed applicable) will be maintained to provide control of all property, funds, and assets during the grant period. - 15.
 The project, if funded, will be carried out in accordance with the guidelines set forth by the Historic Preservation Division of MDAH and will be completed within the allotted time.
 Projects will not be extended.
 Additionally, there are benchmarks that must be met during the grant period in order to keep a project on schedule.
-Failure to meet the benchmarks could lead to the cancellation of a project. - 15.
-Applicants will cooperate with the staff of MDAH in meeting all the above requirements. - 16.
-Additional administrative requirements and project-specific conditions may be a part of any grant offer made by MDAH as a result of this application. - 17.
+Failure to meet the benchmarks could lead to the cancellation of a project. - 16.
+Applicants will cooperate with the staff of MDAH in meeting all the above requirements. - 17.
+Additional administrative requirements and project-specific conditions may be a part of any grant offer made by MDAH as a result of this application. - 18.
 Failure to comply with the conditions set forth in this Statement of Understanding will result in cancellation of the grant.